module-federation/core/packages/typescript/README.md

 # Federated Types

-This plugin enables **Typescript Types** support for Module Federated Components.
+This plugin enables **Typescript Types** support for Module Federated Components in both webpack and rspack.

 ## Installation